arces-wot/SEPAview/README.md

 Clone the repository: ```https://github.com/arces-wot/SEPAview.git```

 ### Testing
 1) From a command shell move to [demo](https://github.com/arces-wot/SEPAview/tree/master/demo) directory and run: ```java -jar MQTTDemo.jar arces-demo.jsap```.
-With this command you start a simulator or fake sensors data.
+With this command you start simulating sensors data.
 2) Move to your cloned repository and open [index.html](https://github.com/arces-wot/SEPAview/blob/master/index.html) on your browser.

 ## Authors